Wolfgang Benz: Personal life

 Wolfgang Benz grew up in Ellwangen, Southwest Germany.
 He was born as the youngest of four children of the doctor Ottmar Benz (1900–1976) and his wife Franziska, née Feigen (1896–1967), in Ellwangen an der Jagst and grew up in Aalen (Württemberg) on the eastern edge of the Swabian Jura.
-Benz studied history, political science and art history in Frankfurt am Main, Kiel and Munich.
-In 1968 he completed his doctoral thesis on under the supervision of Karl Bosl at the Ludwig-Maximilians-Universität München.
-From 1969 till 1990, Benz worked at the Institute for Contemporary History in Munich.
+Benz studied history, political science and art history at the Goethe University Frankfurt, Kiel University, and LMU Munich.
+In 1968, he completed his doctoral thesis on under the supervision of Karl Bosl at LMU Munich.
+From 1969 until 1990, Benz worked at the Institute for Contemporary History at LMU Munich.

-In 1985 he was co-founder and editor of Dachauer Hefte and since 1992 he also edits the Jahrbuch für Antisemitismusforschung (Yearbook for Research on Antisemitism).
+In 1985, he was co-founder and editor of Dachauer Hefte and since 1992, he also edits the Jahrbuch für Antisemitismusforschung (Yearbook for Research on Antisemitism).
 He is also editor of the Zeitschrift für Geschichtswissenschaft (Journal of historical science).
 Both published by Metropol Verlag.
-In 1986 he lectured at the University of New South Wales in Sydney.
+In 1986, he lectured at the University of New South Wales in Sydney.
 In 1992, Benz was awarded the Geschwister-Scholl-Preis and the Das politische Buch prize of the Friedrich Ebert Foundation, the German social democratic political foundation.
 Benz received the emeritus status on 21 October 2010.
 Benz is a member of the advisory board of the Islamophobia Studies Yearbook, edited by Farid Hafez.

 Research and opinions

 Holocaust casualty numbers

-Benz is known for his research at Technische Universität Berlin, estimating that between 5.29–6.2 million Jews were killed by the German Nazi regime during the Holocaust.
+Benz is known for his research at Technische Universität Berlin, estimating that between 5.29 and 6.2 million Jews were killed by the German Nazi regime during the Holocaust.
 Benz has been carrying out work on data received after the opening of government archives in Eastern Europe in the 1990s resulting in the adjustment of the death tolls that had been published in the pioneering works by Raul Hilberg, Lucy Dawidowicz and Martin Gilbert.
 He concluded in 1999:

 The goal of annihilating all of the Jews of Europe, as it was proclaimed at the conference in the villa Am Grossen Wannsee in January 1942, was not reached.
 Yet the six million murder victims make the holocaust a unique crime in the history of mankind.
 The number of victims—and with certainty the following represent the minimum number in each case—cannot express that adequately.
 Numbers are just too abstract.
 However they must be stated in order to make clear the dimension of the genocide: 165,000 Jews from Germany, 65,000 from Austria, 32,000 from France and Belgium, more than 100,000 from the Netherlands, 60,000 from Greece, the same number from Yugoslavia, more than 140,000 from Czechoslovakia, half a million from Hungary, 2.2 million from the Soviet Union, and 2.7 million from Poland.
 To these numbers must be added all those killed in the pogroms and massacres in Romania and Transitrien [sic!] (over 200,000) and the deported and murdered Jews from Albania and Norway, Denmark and Italy, from Luxembourg and Bulgaria.